YordanGeorgiev/aspark-starter/doc/md/aspark-starter-requirements.md

 ### 4.2.
 Feature scalabiity
-The app should be written so that new features could be added easily.
+The app should be written so that new features and code examples could be added easily and efficiently.